dsiganos/nano-workspace/README.md

 ```
 More details about ledger management can be found [here](https://docs.nano.org/running-a-node/ledger-management/#downloaded-ledger-files).

+# Node synced
+Once your node starts running, the first questions you are likely to have are:
+* is my node progressing?
+* is my node synced?

+You can check the progress of your node by check the block counts [block_count.py](rpc/python/block_count.py).
+You want to see your counters increasing steadily.
+You can also look at the log gile in the data directory.

+To check if your node is synced, is less straightforward because there is no authoritative way to say you are synced.
+However, you can make a educated estimate according to your view of the network.
+The script [is_synced.py](rpc/python/is_synced.py) shows one way of doing that.

 # RPC
 The nano node runs an HTTP server on http://[::1]:7076 and listens for incoming requests.
 Requests and responses are in the form of json over HTTP.